 The University of Illinois at Urbana-Champaign MPH Program combines the benefits of a small program with the resources and opportunities of a leading research university.
-Our nationally accredited MPH program provides training in the foundational principles of public health with a concentration on health behavior and promotion.
+Our nationally accredited MPH program provides training in the foundational principles of public health with a concentration either in Epidemiology* or Health Behavior and Promotion.
 All students in the program gain hands-on experience in real-world public health settings, preparing them for successful careers after graduation.
 Our small program size means that students are surrounded by a tight-knit cohort of peers and can easily connect with the supportive faculty.
 We welcome students from a wide variety of disciplines and training to join our diverse cohort of MPH students.

 99% of students graduate within 2 years of beginning the program